 <iframe sandbox="allow-forms allow-modals" src="https://www.something.com/"></iframe>

-The empty sandbox attribute is mostly using for static content but will drastically reduce the capability required for other resources to work properly.
+attribute is mostly used for static content but will drastically reduce the capability required for the other iframe resources to work properly.

-There are more than 25 available flags, so I will not list them all here.
-You can browse them on the Mozilla Feature Policy Documentation.
-I summarized the most popular in the table below:
+There are more than 25 available flags.
+I have summarized the most popular in the table below:

 Flag | Details |